The decoupled extended Kalman filter for dynamic exponential-family factorization models: The Decoupled Extended Kalman Filter

-Accounting for the dynamics in the posterior over the parameters is known as the predict step for the extended Kalman filter.
-Importantly, the predict step is only required to utilize our posterior for a \textit{specific} set of entities.
-In particular, the predict step must be applied immediately before the update step for a set of entities in an observation.
-As opposed to laboriously maintaining a posterior over all parameters at time $t$, we maintain a \textit{lazy} posterior over each entity by recording only the most recent posterior for each entity, and the last time that entity was updated.
-This is identical to an inference procedure that would update the posterior for all entities at every time step.
+The main change in a Kalman filter when adding parameter dynamics is the presence of the predict step.
+Because the DEKF update step only requires means and covariances for the entities involved in the observation, we are only required to apply the predict step for those entities when observed.
+In particular, the predict step can be applied immediately before the update step for the set of entities in an observation.
+This is possible because our dynamics is completely independent across entities.
+As opposed to laboriously maintaining a posterior over all parameters at time $t$, we can just maintain a \textit{lazy} posterior over each entity by recording only the most recent posterior for each entity, and the last time that entity was updated.
+This is statistically identical to an inference procedure that would update the posterior for all entities at every time step.

 Consider a particular entity $i$.
 When we predict for this entity at time $t$, we first check whether we already have a past mean and covariance for the parameters of this entity.
 If not, we assume the current parameters are drawn from the steady-state distribution of the dynamics and set the means and covariances to